sjbutler/jim/README.md

 source of information for empirical research that reduces the overhead of repeatedly parsing large bodies of source code.

+NB this version of JIM is no longer being developed and is preserved at v0.6.0.
+JIM is being revised and will be released as a set of component libraries that are intended to make it much easier to incorporate the functionality into other applications.

 ## Requirements

 JIM requires Java v8 to run.
 JIM runs best on computers with multiple cores